SageofPHY6Paths/SageofPHY6Paths.github.io/_posts/2023-04-02-censored-tweets.md

 >In debates with atheists, Christians at least use logic even if said logic is improper.
 Unfortunately, Hindu's don't even use logic.

+>Buddhism and Jainism are the religions that I hate least.
+But they are also stupid and immoral just like all the other religions.
+The stupidity in these 2 is to the same extent as other religions.
+But the immorality is to a lesser extent.

 ### Veganism

 > Humanity has not yet reached a point where our existence can be considered a positive thing.
 I hope we can reach that point in few centuries.
 1/3 [9:42 PM · Dec 31, 2022 · 11 Views]